Easy

 Ingredients

-The Mango Breeze is a tropical twist on a classic Sea Breeze cocktail.
-We love this mango version of the Sea Breeze because it breaks all the rules yet is clearly inspired by the original.
+The Mango Breeze is a tropical twist on the classic Sea Breeze — a drink that breaks all the rules yet is clearly inspired by the original.
+And we love it for exactly that reason.

 How To Make a mango breeze cocktail